 How to Secure Your Network Infrastructure

-Perform periodic vulnerability scans and establish patching procedures
+Perform consistent vulnerability scans and establish patching procedures

 • How often should you run vulnerability scanning tools?